Fort Wayne, Indiana

 With being the 2nd largest city in the state, there is ample to do in Fort Wayne, Indiana!
 I’ve spent plenty of days in “the Fort” (aka, Fort Wayne) visiting the parks, enjoying the restaurant scene, or taking in a concert or convention at one of their many event centers.

-You can easily spend a day in Fort Wayne, or make a weekend trip out of visiting!
-I’m going to highlight some of my favorite things to do when I visit.
-Many of my trips are family or couple focused, however, all of them can be easily done solo as well.
+You can easily spend a day in Fort Wayne or make a weekend trip out of visiting!
+I will highlight some of my favorite things to do when I visit.
+Many of my trips are family or couple-focused; however, they can be easily done solo as well.

 Let’s get started with some fun facts about Fort Wayne!

-- The first professional baseball game took place in Fort Wayne, Indiana, in 1871.
+- The first professional baseball game occurred in Fort Wayne, Indiana, in 1871.

-- Fort Wayne is nicked the “City of the Churches,” having almost 400 churches!
+- Fort Wayne is called the “City of the Churches,” having almost 400 churches!

 - Fort Wayne and John Wayne are both named after the famous General “Mad” Anthony Wayne.